thalient-ai/zotero-scripts/zotero-text-case/README.md

 # Text Case Conversion Script

-This script converts the case of titles for selected Zotero items to Title Case, Sentence Case, Upper Case, or Lower Case.
+This script converts the case of titles and/or short titles for selected items to Title Case, Sentence Case, Upper Case, or Lower Case.

 ## Features